phpkidindia/woocommerce-min-max-qty/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allow customers to pay to upload a file.

 == Description ==
 Hello Friends,<br>
 This is a wordpress woocommerce support plugin which will Allow the site admin to enable the feature of minimum and maximum purchase of a particular product in each product.